Mary loves cooking from scratch using natural ingredients. Here she shares some of her favorite recipes and products.

 Where to Get Beef or Pork Fat

 You will need to source fat from beef or pork.
 If you can't find these for sale, ask at your butcher's shop.
-If it is a traditional type of butchers where the carcass of the animal is cut up, they will have it.
+If it is a traditional butcher, where they cut up the animal's carcass, they will have it.

-Nowadays, it seems pork chops or steaks are trimmed, as many people feel it is healthier and they don't want to pay for fat.
-If you do have surplus fat around a pork chop or beef roast, cut this away and save it for this recipe.
-These cut offs can be kept in the freezer until you have accumulated enough to make it worthwhile cooking.
+Nowadays, it seems pork chops and steaks are trimmed of their fat, as many feel it's healthier.
+If you have a surplus fat around a pork chop or beef roast, cut it away and save it for this recipe.
+Keep these cut-offs can in the freezer until you have accumulated enough to make it worthwhile cooking.